ShengjunZhang/ShengjunZhang.github.io/content/publication/Compress/index.md

 ---
-title: "Distributed Zeroth-order Stochastic Coordinate Methods"
+title: "Communication Compression for Decentralized Nonconvex Optimization"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Xinlei Yi
 - Shengjun Zhang
-- Yunlong Dong
-- Dong Xie
-- Lisha Yao
+- Tao Yang
-- Colleen P. Bailey
-- Shengli Fu
+- Tianyou Chai
+- Karl H. Johansson

 # Author notes (optional)
 author_notes:
 - ""
 - ""

-date: "2022-01-16T00:00:00Z"
+date: "2022-01-15T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2022-01-16T00:00:00Z"
+publishDate: "2022-01-15T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;